jestjs/jest/docs/TimerMocks.md

 ## Selective Faking

-By default, calling `jest.useFakeTimers()` will fake all timers API.
-Sometimes your code may require to avoid overwriting the original implementations.
+Sometimes your code may require to avoid overwriting the original implementation of one or another API.
 If that is the case, you can use `doNotFake` option.
 For example, here is how you could provide a custom mock function for `performance.mark()` in jsdom environment:

 ```js
 /**